Plastic Surgeon in Fort Worth, TX

 Surgical Treatments for Hair Growth

 Many men and women choose non-surgical hair restoration because it's minimally invasive.
 However, if you have severe hair loss or you have tried other procedures with no luck, it might be time to see a plastic surgeon in Fort Worth, TX.
 Surgical hair restoration procedures are specifically designed to deliver effective results with minimal downtime and without causing damage to surrounding hair follicles.
-Dr. Bishara from Paragon Plastic Surgery possesses extensive experience in performing these advanced procedures and will assist you in determining the most suitable approach for achieving the best possible results.
+Dr. Bishara from Paragon Plastic Surgeon possesses extensive experience in performing these advanced procedures and will assist you in determining the most suitable approach for achieving the best possible results.

 What our patients say